Gameday inactives, injuries and weather: Week 4

 cleveland

+Inactives: DE Adrian Clayborn, WR Rashard Higgins, LB Tae Davis, C Evan Brown and CB Greedy Williams

-Lineup notes: RB Kareem Hunt (groin) was limited in practice Friday and will be questionable this week.
-WR Jarvis Landry (hip) practiced fully all week, and he’s set to play.
+Lineup notes: RB Kareem Hunt (groin) was limited in practice Friday and is active.
+WR Jarvis Landry (hip) practiced fully all week, and he’s ready to play.
 WR Odell Beckham Jr. (back) was limited Thursday but logged a full practice Friday, and he’s good to go.

 dallas

+Inactives: OL Alex Light, QB Ben DiNucci, DT Neville Gallimore, LB Rashad Smith and CB Reggie Robinson II

-Lineup notes: Star LT Tyron Smith (neck) is questionable and on track to play this week after missing consecutive games.
-This comes days after Dallas lost starting RT La’el Collins (hip) to what the team hopes is the short-term version of injured reserve.
+Lineup notes: Star LT Tyron Smith (neck) returns after missing consecutive games.
+This comes days after Dallas lost starting RT La’el Collins (hip) to injured reserve.

 Jacksonville at Cincinnati (1:00 p.m.
 EDT)